mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 3. Test the APIs

 Let's look at each of these and update our sample code as we go along.
-These are the steps we take to bring the code to the next level of zen.
+These are the steps we take to bring the code to the next level of Zen.

 ## Name variable to indicate type
 Our first step to update our example code is to fix the awful variable names.